rifletcher/Auth0.OidcClient/README.md

 Requires removing the package requirements from the sln, then readding the nuget packages.
 Also need to remove any xforms references in the sln after this.

+To add social logins i.e. google, follow https://auth0.com/docs/connections/social/google

+/swagger to hit the swagger definition.
+Use the authorize button to put in the token: i.e. bearer <token>

+To obtain a token, use the UWP version, once logged in the JWT token can be copied from the editbox and placed into swagger.